-An Amateur individual between the ages of 18-21, as defined by DF107.
+An individual between the ages of 16 - 21, who, if 18 years or older, competes as an Amateur as defined by DF107.

 DF105 Family

 For show purposes, the term family includes husband, wife, common law husband/wife, same/opposite gender partners, parent, step-parent, child, brother, step-child, sister, half brother and sister, aunt, uncle, niece, nephew, grandmother, grandfather, grandchildren, and in-laws of the same relation as stated above.